North Sea flood of 1953: United Kingdom

 Probably the most devastating storm to affect Scotland for 500 years, the surge crossed between Orkney and Shetland.
 The storm generated coastal and inland hazards, including flooding, erosion, destruction of coastal defences, and widespread wind damage.
 Damage occurred throughout the country, with 19 fatalities reported.
-The fishing village of Crovie (then in Banffshire, now Aberdeenshire), built on a narrow strip of land along the Moray Firth coast, was abandoned by many, as large structures were swept into the sea.
+The fishing village of Crovie, Banffshire, built on a narrow strip of land along the Moray Firth, was abandoned by many, as large structures were swept into the sea.

 The surge raced down the east coast into the mid-to-southern North Sea, where it was amplified by shallower waters.

-On the north side of the Thames Estuary Canvey Island in Essex was inundated, with the loss of 58 lives.
-Some 41 people died at Felixstowe in Suffolk when wooden prefabricated homes in the West End of the town were flooded.
+Canvey Island in Essex was inundated, with the loss of 58 lives.
+Some 41 people died at Felixstowe in Suffolk when wooden prefabricated homes in the West End area of the town were flooded.
 Another 37 died when the seafront village of Jaywick near Clacton was flooded.